Dr. Liat Eldor

 OVERVIEW

-My research work has been published in top-tier journals such as Academy of Management Journal, Journal of Management Studies, Harvard Business Review, and Journal of Organizational Behavior as well as several ongoing papers that under advanced revision and submission processes in Academy of Management Annals, Organizational Behavior and Human Decision Processes, and Academy of Management Journal.
+My research work has been published in top-tier journals such as Academy of Management Journal, Journal of Management Studies, Harvard Business Review, Journal of Organizational Behavior, Academy of Management Annals, Organizational Behavior and Human Decision Processes, and Journal of Management.
 Prior to entering academia, I have held various HR leading roles in the high-tech industry.

-Currently, I am engaged in several experimental field research projects, which aim at rethinking the processes of HR practices of socialization, talent management, and leadership development as a result of the COVID-19.
-The focus is on how HR practices can be efficiently delivered and effectively implemented in this new context taking into account the changes and challenges our workplaces have been going through on subjects such as remote work, gig economy work, organizational belonging, and organizational culture and what these mean in the new shape of organizations and era of work.
+Currently, I am engaged in several experimental field research projects, which aim at rethinking how processes of HR practices and leadership development can be efficiently delivered and effectively implemented taking into account the changes and challenges our workplaces have been going through such as remote work, and the gig economy work and what these mean in the new shape of organizations and era of work.

 REFEREED PUBLICATIONS